 Third-Party Actions in Personal Injury Law

 Moreover, the workers’ compensation carrier must give consent for the injured worker to settle a third-party action.
-Failing to obtain consent may prevent the employee from receiving future workers’ compensation benefits.
+Failing to obtain consent may prevent the employee from receiving future workers’ compensation benefits, including ongoing medical coverage and wage replacement.
+If the carrier unreasonably refuses consent, the worker may seek court approval to finalize the settlement.

 Appealing a Denied Workers’ Compensation Benefits Claim